funkia/hareactive/README.md

 behaviors, streams of futures, and any others are possible.

 The benefit of higher-order FRP is increased expressiveness that makes it possibe to express many real-world scenarios with ease.
-One example whould be an application with a list of counters.
+One example would be an application with a list of counters.
 Each counter has a value which can be represented as a `Behavior<number>`.
 A list of counters would then have the type `Array<Behavior<number>>`.
 If additionally the list itself can change (maybe new